 My Practice Philosophy

-The ultimate goal of orthodontic care includes straight teeth, a beautiful smile, and a properly aligned jaw, as well as good facial balance.
+The ultimate goals of orthodontic care include straight teeth, a beautiful smile, and a properly aligned jaw, as well as good facial balance.
 In the vast majority of patients, this goal is best achieved with a full complement of teeth through the 12-year molars.
-For this reason, I will only order the extraction of permanent teeth in the most severe cases or as a last resort.
-I want my patients to have healthy, beautiful smiles, and to keep all their natural teeth.
+For this reason, I will only order the extraction of permanent teeth in the most severe cases.
+I want my patients to have healthy, beautiful smiles, and to keep all of their natural teeth.

 Commitment to Continuing Education

 I am a lifelong learner and I enjoy paying that forward by being an educator.
 I’m honored to be certified by the Maryland State Board of Dental Examiners to teach continuing education-credited courses on various orthodontic topics.
 I have taught courses on treatment philosophies and methodologies, the newest technologies, and advances in the specialty of orthodontics.

 As an orthodontist, I thoroughly enjoy attending and presenting courses and cases with my dental colleagues.
 The community collaboration within the dental profession, and especially within the smaller orthodontic profession, is cooperative, rich, and fulfilling.

 I attend local continuing education courses on a monthly basis and, if my office is closed, it is most often because I am attending a seminar on advances in orthodontic treatment.
 I know that in order to maintain the highest standard of patient care, I must always be learning and updating treatment techniques and technologies.

 - American Association of Orthodontists